 Article 6.11.3 directs the engineer to Article 6.10.3 for discussion regarding the constructibility checks of tub girders.
-For critical stages of construction, the provisions of Articles 6.10.3.2.1 through 6.10.3.2.3 shall be applied to the top flanges of the tub girder.
-The noncomposite bottom tub flange in compression or tension shall satisfy requirements specified in Article 6.11.3.2.
-Web shear shall be checked in accordance with Article 6.10.3.3 with the shear shall be taken along the slope of the web in accordance with the provisions of Article 6.11.6.
+For critical stages of construction, the provisions of Articles 6.10.3.2.1 through 6.10.3.2.3 are to be applied to the top flanges of the tub girder.
+The noncomposite bottom tub flange in compression or tension is to satisfy the requirements specified in Article 6.11.3.2.
+Web shear is to be checked in accordance with Article 6.10.3.3, with the shear to be taken along the slope of the web in accordance with the provisions of Article 6.11.6.